krtm/DA_P6/README.md

 2. To make a reader understand easily the monthly tendency of flight delay for the airport where he/she is interested in,

 ## Feedback
-1. A feedback of Design.1 is the following:
+1. A feedback by Reader1 of Design.1 is the following:
 “The color is good to understand type of delay, though I don’t know each detail of type of delay.”
 “It looks the flight delay happens a lot in summer and winter.
 In Autumn, it’s small number. ”
 “Which airport does this graph consist of?
 Does Narita indicate same tendency?”
-2.
+2. feedback by Reader2 and Reader3 of Design.2 is the following:
+Reader2:
 “The legend looks small.”
-“It’s better to understand monthly tendency by selecting airport.”
+“It’s nice to understand monthly tendency by selecting airport.”
 (But just only US..
 Not support Japan yet..)
+Reader3:
+“Honolulu is better in autumn.
+The carrier delay is the largest number there.”
+“July is the worst season for J.F Kennedy.”
+“It’s very interesting and effective to select the vacation time with a flight.”
+“Anyway, there are a lot of airpots in US…”

 ## Resources
-Resources hoge
+Dataset contains information on United State flight delays and performance form <https://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp>.